DoD-Platform-One/bigbang/docs/guides/backup-and-restore/gitlab-backup-restore.md

 ## Backing up Gitlab

 ### Manual Steps

 To perform a manual complete backup of Gitlab, exec into your Gitlab Toolbox pod and run the following:
-  1. find your Gitlab Toolbox pod
+  1. Find your Gitlab Toolbox pod.
      ```shell
      kubectl get pods -l release=gitlab,app=toolbox -n gitlab
      kubectl exec -it gitlab-toolbox-XXXXXXXXX-XXXXX -n gitlab -- /bin/sh
      ```
-  1. Execute the backup-utility command which will pull down data from the database, gitaly, and other portions of the ecosystem, tar them up and push to your configured cloud storage.
+  1. Execute the backup-utility command which will pull down data from the database, gitaly, and other portions of the ecosystem.
+Tar them up and push to your configured cloud storage.
      ```shell
      backup-utility --skip registry,lfs,artifacts,packages,uploads,pseudonymizer,terraformState,backups
      ```

-You can read more on the upstream documentation: https://docs.gitlab.com/charts/backup-restore/backup.html#create-the-backup
+You can read more on the upstream documentation: https://docs.gitlab.com/charts/backup-restore/backup.html#create-the-backup.

 ### Automatic Cron-based Backups

-It is recommended to setup automatic backups via Gitlab toolbox's cron settings:
+It is recommended to set up automatic backups via Gitlab toolbox's cron settings:
 ```yaml
 addons:
   gitlab: